-Hamm, Andrea, Shibuya, Yuya, Ullrich, Stefan and Cerratto Pargman, Teresa.
+Hamm, Andrea, Shibuya, Yuya, Ullrich, Stefan, & Cerratto Pargman, Teresa.
 (2021).
 What Makes Civic Tech Initiatives To Last Over Time?
 Dissecting Two Global Cases.
 In CHI ’21: Proceedings of the 39th Annual ACM Conference on Human Factors in Computing Systems, May 08–13, 2021, Yokohama, Japan.
 ACM, New York, NY, USA

 The study explores the possibility of using social media data for detecting socio-economic recovery activities.
 In the last decade, there have been intensive research activities focusing on social media during and after disasters.
 This approach, which views people's communication on social media as a sensor for real-time situations, has been widely adopted as the "people as sensor" approach.
-Furthermore, to improve recovery efforts after large-scale disasters, detecting communities’ real-time recovery situations is essential, since conventional socio-economic recovery indicators, such as governmental statistics, are not published in real time.
+Furthermore, detecting communities' real-time recovery situations is essential to improve recovery efforts after large-scale disasters since conventional socio-economic recovery indicators, such as governmental statistics, are not published in real-time.
 Thanks to its timeliness, using social media data can fill the gap.
-Motivated by this possibility, the study especially focuses on the relationships between people's communication on Twitter and Facebook pages, and socio-economic recovery activities as reflected in the used-car market data and the housing market data in the case of two major disasters: the Great East Japan Earthquake and Tsunami of 2011 and Hurricane Sandy in 2012.
-The study pursues an interdisciplinary approach, combining e.g. disaster recovery studies, crisis informatics, and economics.
-In terms of its contributions, firstly, the study sheds light on the "people as sensors" approach for detecting socio-economic recovery activities, which has not been thoroughly studied to date but has the potential to improve situation awareness during the recovery phase.
+Motivated by this possibility, the study primarily focuses on the relationships between people's communication on Twitter and Facebook pages and socio-economic recovery activities as reflected in the used-car market data and the housing market data in the case of two major disasters: the Great East Japan Earthquake and Tsunami of 2011 and Hurricane Sandy in 2012.
+The study sheds light on the "people as sensors" approach for detecting socio-economic recovery activities, which has not been thoroughly studied to date but can potentially improve situation awareness during the recovery phase.
 Secondly, the study proposes new socio-economic recovery indicators: social media communication data, used-car market data, and housing market data.
 Thirdly, in the context of using social media during the recovery phase, the results demonstrate the importance of distinguishing people behind communications.
 The study demonstrates the importance of taking into consideration geological closeness and people's personal relations to the affected areas (i.e., whether communications are posted by people who are at or near disaster-stricken areas and by those who are farther away).